AMPHIBIOUS documentation

 Documentation is available for each component of AMPHIBIOUS:

-Overview: a brief tour of the code, with step-by-step instructions to run the tutorials
+Overview: a brief tour of the code

 Preproc: geometry, mesh, boundary conditions